 A number of state agencies maintain substantial data sets of interest to social science researchers on campus.
 They are often looking for consulting services.
-While providing these services may sometimes have little academic merit in themselves, there would appear to be opportunities to develop the data and the relationship with the agency in such a way that important research opportunities could result.
+While providing these services may have little academic merit in themselves, there would appear to be opportunities to develop the data and the relationship with the agency in such a way that important research opportunities could result.
 Two examples illustrate the type of collaborations that are possible.

 First, Professors Larry Cohen and Diane Felmlee in Sociology provide a service to the California Youth Authority by providing statutory evaluations of effectiveness for various programs.
 This relationship provides them with access to a rich data set.
 Under a grant from the National Institute of Justice, they are able to conduct research in several areas.
 One is a longitudinal study among youth offenders that permits empirical testing of various sociological theories of recidivism.
 A second is a study of network effects (families, friends, etc.) as factors in youth offenses.
-These data sets were central to the research of two students who recently completed Ph.Ds in Sociology.